-CONCLUSION: Percutaneous biopsy for tissue diagnosis is the first step in the management of spinal lymphomas.
-Patients without neurological deficit should be referred for hematological examination.
+CONCLUSION: We concluded that percutaneous biopsy for tissue diagnosis is the first step in the management of spinal lymphomas.
+Patients without deficit should be referred for hematological examination.
 Those with acute neurological deficit require emergency surgery, and those with chronic symptoms must undergo operation for decompression and/or stabilization.
 This study confirmed the safety of the SINS in the evaluation of spinal instability in spinal lymphoma cases.